Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/02_System_Requirements/02a_Requirement_Analysis.md

 ## 2.1.1 Problem Statement and Background

 An analysis of the company's internal processes revealed significant inefficiencies in the existing workflow for generating quotes for shower enclosures.
-These challenges stem from the limitations of previously used software solutions.(footnotes reference from company)
+These challenges stem from the limitations of previously used software solutions.

 ### 2.1.1.1 Challenges with Legacy Commercial Software